 RPB provides the legal, administrative, and investment management of our retirement and insurance plans at no cost to your organization.
 We also manage, prepare, and distribute the required year-end tax reporting documents, including 1099-R and W2 tax forms.
 Reform Movement congregations and organizations are only responsible for making contributions for their RPB participants.

 There is no cost for organizations to participate in the RPB retirement plan.

 Investment management and administrative fees are part of the fund fees paid by plan participants.
-Investment management fees vary based on the participant's fund choices—review our Tier 1 and Tier 2 fund offerings for additional details.
-Fees are expressed as a percentage of a participant’s account balance in basis points.
+Investment management fees vary based on the participant's fund choices—review our Tier 1, Tier 2, and Tier 3 fund offerings for additional details.
+Fees are expressed as a percentage of a participant’s account balance.

 Easily administer your employees’ retirement and insurance plans through the MyRPB employer portal.

 All of the administration is done through the MyRPB portal for employers.
 This secure website also contains training tools, news and updates, and other important information for employers.

 MyRPB, the employer portal, allows you to easily administer your employees's retirement and long-term disability (LTD) insurance plans.
 Within this secure portal, you can: enroll new employees; update or adjust retirement plan and LTD information; execute and review electronic retirement plan and LTD payments; review Rabbi Trust overflow contributions; and more.
 Additional details are provided below.